HeartyHaven/soc-analyser/readme.md

 Pre-trained model parameters `model.pth` are provided and can be used directly for testing.

-**Training from Scratch:** Use `batch_size`=1170 to train the SoC Analyser model for about 12 hours on 8*RTX 4090 devices.
+**Training from Scratch:** ~~Use `batch_size`=1170 to train the SoC Analyser model for about 12 hours on 8*RTX 4090 devices.~~ (Unfortunately the whole training set with 7322 netlist extraction samples are no longer available.)
 We observed that `batch_size` is positively correlated with training effectiveness, so reducing `batch_size` may degrade performance.

 Before training, modify the parameters `save_path`, `ann_file`, `data_root` in `args/train.json` to specify the result save path, `train.csv` path, and the path where the extracted feature files are located.